erkanyildiz/EYLogTextView/README.md

 in `main.m` or `application:didFinishLaunchingWithOptions:` method of your application.

-`main.m` is recommended to catch logs generated while app is being launhed.
+`main.m` is recommended to catch logs generated while app is being launched.
 And do not forget to import of course:

 `#import "EYLogViewer.h"`